Aliases for TRIP12 Gene

 GeneCards Summary for TRIP12 Gene

 TRIP12 (Thyroid Hormone Receptor Interactor 12) is a Protein Coding gene.
-Diseases associated with TRIP12 include chronic dacryocystitis and dacryocystitis.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and thyroid hormone receptor binding.
+Diseases associated with TRIP12 include Non-Syndromic Intellectual Disability and Chronic Dacryocystitis.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Ubiquitin mediated proteolysis.
+GO annotations related to this gene include binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is HECTD1.

 UniProtKB/Swiss-Prot for TRIP12 Gene